LakshBhambhani/RaspberryPi-Minikame/README.md

 ### Serial Communication Check (optional)
 1) Upload the "PiArduinoCommunicationTest.ino" which is in "RaspberryPi-Minikame/Pre-Assembly Checks/Serial Communication Check/" to your Arduino Board.
-2) Open a new terminal on your Raspberry Pi adn execute the following:
+2) Open a new terminal on your Raspberry Pi and execute the following:

 ```
 sudo apt-get update